LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/README.md

 python scripts/stuffing.py --help
 python scripts/stuffingwithjwt.py --help
 ```

 Both scripts accept `--score-base` and `--shop-url` to override the default addresses (`http://localhost:8001` for the detector API and `http://localhost:3005` for the Demo Shop UI).

-`stuffing.py` performs a basic credential stuffing attack against the insecure
-login endpoint.
-The `stuffingwithjwt.py` variant targets the JWT-protected API
-and illustrates how using token-based authentication blocks the attack.
+`stuffing.py` performs a basic credential stuffing attack against the insecure login endpoint.
+The `stuffingwithjwt.py` variant targets the JWT-protected API and illustrates how using token-based authentication locks the attack.

-The password list at `scripts/data/rockyou.txt` is derived from the widely
-circulated RockYou breach dataset.
-It is provided in this repository solely for
-demonstration purposes and no license or ownership is claimed.
+The password list at `scripts/data/rockyou.txt` is derived from the widely circulated RockYou breach dataset.
+It is provided in this repository solely for demonstration purposes and no license or ownership is claimed.

-## Running with Kubernetes
+# 5. Running with Kubernetes

 ### Prerequisites